coecms/clef/docs/gettingstarted.rst

      /g/data1/ua6/unofficial-ESG-replica/tmp/tree/esgf-data1.ceda.ac.uk/thredds/fileServer/esg_dataroot/cmip5/output1/MOHC/HadCM3/historical/day/atmos/day/r1i1p1/v20140110/ta/

-NOTE: Presently the default behaviour is to check for the most recent (latest) version on ESGF, and return only files with that version.
+NOTE: Presently the default behaviour for all the ESGF-node based searches is to check for the most recent (latest) version on ESGF, and return only files with that version.
 This can be disabled with the :code:`--all-versions` flag.
-If a version has been unpublished by the ESGF but it is still available locally, even using the `--all-versions` flag this won't appear in the results.
-We are working on a solution for this.
+The --local option instead currently returns by default all available versions, including versions unpublished by the ESGF but that are still available locally, NB not all the available data on the older CMIP5 collection (ua6 project) has been yet replaced in the new one (al33).
 If you are sure a version should exists only for CMIP5 you could try using the ARCCSSive module https://github.com/coecms/arccssive to locate it.

 tips